S3-working-group/s3-practical-guide/content/src/patterns/enablers-of-co-creation/artful-participation.md

 Commit to doing your best to act and interact in ways that enable effective collaboration.
 </summary>

-_"Is my behavior in this moment the greatest contribution I can make to the effectiveness of this collaboration?"_
+"_Is my behavior in this moment the greatest contribution I can make to the effectiveness of this collaboration?_"

-Participating artfully may include interrupting, objecting to or evem breaking [agreements](glossary:policy).
+Participating artfully may include interrupting, objecting to or even breaking [agreements](glossary:policy).

 _Artful Participation_ is an **individual commitment** to: